WSU-kduncan/ceg3120-cicd-haunspaw/README-CD.md

     - this allows you to verify if the payload was correctly sent
 ![workPayload.png](https://github.com/WSU-kduncan/ceg3120-cicd-haunspaw/blob/main/Images/workPayload.png)

-- Configure a webhook Service on EC2 Instance
+- Configure a webhook Service on EC2 Instance (below is the listener)
 ```
 #!/bin/bash